 Tattoos are a more complicated decision, especially being Jewish.
 I grew up with a mom who would never allow us to consider getting a tattoo.
 “Jews don’t get tattoos,” she would state.
 Much of the taboo against tattoos is attributed to the tattooing of Jews in concentration camps in the Holocaust.
 The other concern is that Jews can’t be buried in a Jewish cemetery if they are tattooed.
 That is a misconception.

 I do not believe having a tattoo makes me less of a Jew.
 Both of my daughters have tattoos.
 They created meaningful ones.
 My niece has the most artistic tattoos.
 Many of her tattoos are designed around pop culture.
 Since childhood, she has been passionate about other galaxies and comic book universes.
 That was her escape.
 Her tattoos represent her childhood, other worlds, and her passion.

 Finding Ways to Express Yourself

-Embarrassingly, I judged those with ear gauges or tattoos in my early adult years.
+Embarrassingly, I judged those with ear gauges or tattoos in my early adulthood.
 That changed when I worked for a technology company.
 Most of the employees were young and had tattoos.
 It’s where I learned about sleeves.
-That was a big influence on my views.
+That was a significant influence on my views.
 I came to view them as art.

-When someone comments on the number of bracelets I wear, I don’t take it personally, nor do I feel I have to explain myself.
-These personal expressions may provide strength, resilience, and calm for many of us.
+When someone comments on the number of bracelets I wear, I don’t take it personally or feel I have to explain myself.
+These personal expressions may provide many of us strength, resilience, and calm.
 It may represent overcoming an obstacle.
 Or, an artistic expression may be behind that choice.

 What are the ways you express your personal style?